What Is Coffee Grind Size?

 How does the Grind of Coffee Affect Extraction Rate?

 The coffee extraction rate increases with a larger contact area.
 Finer ground coffee has more surface area, hence a higher extraction rate.
-This translates in a higher concentration, (stronger coffee).
+This translates to a higher concentration, (stronger coffee).
 The brewing parameters also need to be adjusted accordingly.
 With a higher extraction rate, we need less brewing time.
 At the same time, a finer grind will reduce the flow rate and as a result, the contact time.

 How does the Grind Affect the Taste of Coffee?